tribbin/Delft3D-dependabot-test/ci/DIMRset_delivery/readme.txt

 # Contact
-For questions about the DIMR release process, please contact Adri Mourits, Maarten Klapwijk or Robin van Westrenen.
+For questions about the DIMR release process, please contact the DIMR bakkers at DIMRbakkers@deltares.nl.

-For questions about the script itself, please contact Tim van den Aardweg.